The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 5) The-GeoStack-Project.github.io: the repository for this home page.

-Google account: for project support.
+**Google account - for project support**

+The project uses two main services:
 1) YouTube Channel
 - Go to the project's YouTube Channel to see the introduction video, overview videos and video tutorial clips.
 - Videos were created using ShotCut and are published in the WebM or MP4 file formats.